Media School Honors Director & Public Relations Senior Lecturer

 Before joining Environics, Dave was a senior vice president in the Washington office of Hill & Knowlton, where he ran the marketing communications and technology practices.
 He was also director of public relations at COMSAT Corporation, the publicly traded global satellite communications company, where he supervised domestic and international communications for the corporation and its four business units.
 Prior to COMSAT, Dave held senior positions in the PR division of two national advertising agencies in Washington and Baltimore.

 Dave’s client experience includes some of the best-known domestic and international corporations, brands and organizations across a variety of market sectors including associations; philanthropic and cause-related organizations; consumer goods and services; healthcare and life sciences; technology and telecommunications; financial services and corporate communications; and sustainability.
 His communications campaigns have been profiled in a variety of national trade and business publications including Advertising Age, Health Care Marketing, Restaurant Business, and The Wall Street Journal.
 Under Dave’s leadership at Environics, the Washington office won two Public Relations Society of America Silver Anvil awards, the highest recognition granted in the public relations industry.

 A Washington native, Dave is a 1986 cum laude graduate of the S.I.
-Newhouse School of Communications at Syracuse University with a major in advertising, and he holds a master’s degree in management and leadership from Western Governors University.
+Newhouse School of Communications at Syracuse University with a major in advertising and minor in English, and he holds a master’s degree in management and leadership from Western Governors University.
 Before joining IU, he frequently guest lectured on public relations and marketing communications in the business and communications schools at several Washington-area universities.
 Dave also wrote the chapter on corporate communications for the book Essays on Governance: Thirty-Six Critical Essays to Drive Shareholder Value and Business Growth, published by Advantage Media Group.